Applies to

 There are two ways to connect a sheet to a DataTable:

-- Lookup mode: Merge data from a DataTable into a sheet based on a unique identifier, similar to a VLOOKUP.
-You select a unique identifier to look up values in the DataTable, and choose which sheet columns to map back to the DataTable.
-This allows you to use a DataTable as a reference for processes running on a sheet.
+• Lookup mode: Merge data from a DataTable into a sheet based on a unique identifier, similar to a VLOOKUP.
+You select a unique identifier to look up values in the DataTable and choose which sheet columns to map back to the DataTable.
+Lookup mode allows you to use a DataTable as a reference for processes running on a sheet.

 In Lookup mode, the connection overwrites changes made in the sheet with data from the DataTable.
-Your sheet always matches what’s in the DataTable.
-Because of this, the connection locks the mapped columns, so people can’t edit the data.
+Because of how the lookup mode works, the connection locks the mapped columns, so people can't edit the data.

 Changes made in the sheet don't sync back to the DataTable.